From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Proposed Methods

 {V_{\text{stat}}} {V_{\text{stopping}}} {\Psi_{\text{turn}}} {V_{y, \text{lc}}} {V_{x, \text{lc}}}

-TCogMap analyzes the sequence of ego car poses (translation, rotation, and timestamp, which are provided with NuScenes) in order to classify its motion.
-The motion classification procedure, detailed in Algorithm~\ref{alg:motion-classification-concise}, begins by processing the raw sequence of ego-poses.
-For each segment, the frame-wise global velocities and 2D speeds are computed via finite differences between consecutive poses (L5-8 in Algorithm~\ref{alg:motion-classification-concise}).
-A preliminary check classifies the segment as ``Stopped'' if the instantaneous speeds fall below a predefined stationary threshold, $\Vstat$, (L9-11).
-For segments with significant motion, a set of dynamic features are extracted that serve as a summary of the trajectory.
-These features include: the total change in yaw between the initial and final poses, $\Delta\psi$ (L12); the initial and final speeds, $\omega_{start}$ and $\omega_{end}$ (L13); and the average lateral and forward velocities, $\bar{v}_{y, \text{local}}$ and $\bar{v}_{x, \text{local}}$ (L15).
-To obtain these values, each global velocity vector, $\mathbf{v}_i$, is transformed into the ego vehicle's local coordinate frame using its corresponding rotation matrix, $\mathbf{R}_i$ (L14):
+TCogMap analyzes the sequence of ego-vehicle poses (translation, rotation, and timestamp, all provided with NuScenes) to classify the ego's motion per segment.
+The procedure, detailed in \cref{alg:motion-classification-concise}, computes frame-wise global velocities and 2D speeds via finite differences (L4-7).
+A preliminary check classifies the segment as ``Stopped'' if instantaneous speeds fall below a stationary threshold, $\Vstat$ (L8-10).
+For segments with significant motion, dynamic features are extracted: the change in yaw $\Delta\psi$, initial and final speeds, and the average lateral/forward velocities $\bar{v}_{y}$, $\bar{v}_{x}$.
+Each global velocity is transformed into the ego's local frame using its rotation $\mathbf{R}_i$: